 So, there it is.
 You know what kufr is, what kuffar is, and kuffar vs. kafir.

-To sum it up, there are two kinds of kufr, and knowing about them is important when addressing matters of belief and practice within the Muslim community.
+To sum it up, there are two kinds of kufr, and knowing about them is essential when addressing matters of belief and practice within the Muslim community.
 If someone commits these types of kufr, they should immediately seek the advice of a scholar and repent, as Allah SWT is the most merciful.